isovector/certainty-by-construction/src/book/Chapter5-Modular-Arithmetic.lagda.md

 so.

-The mechanism we need here is Agda's support for *instance arguments,* which are much like implicit arguments (#sec:implicits), except that we can control how Agda searches for them.
+The mechanism we need here is Agda's support for *instance arguments,* which are much like implicit arguments (@sec:implicits), except that we can control how Agda searches for them.
 There are two sides to instance arguments---the arguments themselves, and the tools for controlling the search.